“Teaching Parenting the Positive Discipline Way” Workshops (TP)

 · Effective Positive Discipline Stories (Elly Zhen)

 · What Life Should Mean to You (Adler)

 After the training, we will support you (at no charge) in your Positive Discipline journey over the coming months by providing ongoing feedback, encouragement and mentoring.
 To facilitate this, we ask that you do the following:

-Participate in the monthly on-line group mentoring via tele-conference, which will be offered for a 3-month period after course completion.
+- Participate in the monthly on-line group mentoring via Skype, which will be offered for a 3-month period after workshop completion.

 Registration could NOT be refunded if cancelled by trainee, but could be transferred to the next workshop.